1hanymhajna/express-logging/README.md

 ## Features
 * Logging every incoming request
 * Logging every response
-* Option to mask all request/response body
+* Option to mask all request/response body ( default masking all the request and response)
+* Option to mask specific request nodes (optional)
+* Option to mask specific response nodes (optional)
-* Option to mask specific headers
+* Option to mask specific headers (required)
-* You can use any logger you want
+* You can use any logger you want ( required)

 `Please notice, in case that you want to mask a header from all your request, you have to add object in the JSON for every endpoint`